agc93/project-sicario/docs/content/en/metadata/_index.md

 ### `_meta`

 As a refresher, the `_meta` object is a simple object just allows you to add a little metadata about your patch mod that will be shown to users.
 The `displayName` (as you'd guess) is the name that is shown to users.
 You can also include a `description` key in this object if you'd like (it's not required though).
-The `author` field is used to show the author of a patch mod, but note that if you upload your mod to a Sicario server, the author field will be overwritten (to prevent impersonation).
+The `author` field is used to show the author of a patch mod, but note that if you upload your mod to a {{< shortName >}} server, the author field will be overwritten (to prevent impersonation).

 ### `_sicario`